wasp-os/wasp-os/docs/appguide.rst

 At this point your application is stored on the external FLASH but it will not automatically be loaded.
 This requires you to update the ``main.py`` file stored in the external FLASH.
-When WASP runs for the first time it automatically generates this file (using ``wasp/main.py`` as a template) and copies it to the external FLASH.
+When wasp-os runs for the first time it automatically generates this file (using ``wasp/main.py`` as a template) and copies it to the external FLASH.
 After this point ``main.py`` is user modifiable and can be used to tweak the configuration of the watch before